laminas/laminas-progressbar/docs/book/intro.md

 # Progress Bars

-zend-progressbar allows creating and updating progress bars in different environments.
+laminas-progressbar allows creating and updating progress bars in different environments.
 It consists of a single backend, which outputs the progress through one of the multiple adapters.
 On every update, it takes an absolute value and optionally a status message, and then calls the adapter with some